 - BBQ: Scattered about Doheny State Beach are day use picnic areas equipped with BBQs for some delish food action.
 If you are planning a party or larger get together Picnic Areas 5 and 6 are available for reservations.
 They house up to 25 people with four tables and four BBQs at each site.
 Day use fees are $50 Monday through Thursday and $75 Friday through Sunday.

 - Hiking: Along the entire beach is the just a bit over 3-mile Doheny State Beach Walk.
 This paved path is great for bicycles, rollerblading, strollers or just a nice stroll.
 Just a little bit to the north is the Heritage Park area.
-Here you can do a short one mile hike with massive views of the harbor and a waterfall located on the street end of the park.
+Here you can do a short one mile hike with massive views of the harbor and a waterfall located on the street end of the park when in season.

 Doheny Beach truly is everything The Beach Boys sang about.
 Good waves, white sands, and family bonding.
 But please always pack out your trash, leave no trace and do your part in protecting this lovely gem in Southern California.